Readercon Procedures for Addressing Reported Violations of the Code of Conduct

-Everyone who contacted the Safety Committee with concerns during the con will be contacted after the con for a follow-up.
-The follow-up will be made by the listener, if a formal report was taken, or by the Safety Committee member who spoke with the person offering concerns, if a formal report was not taken.
-The purpose of the follow-up is to confirm that the Safety Committee has an accurate understanding of the concerns raised and the action desired.
+Everyone who contacted the safecom with concerns during the conference will be contacted after the event ends for a follow-up.
+The follow-up will be made by the Listener, if a formal report was taken, or by a safecom member who spoke with the person offering concerns, if a formal report was not taken.
+The purpose of the follow-up is to confirm that the safecom has an accurate understanding of the concerns raised and the action desired.

-The safety committee chair will assemble a working group of 4-6 representatives of the Readercon concom, safety committee (safecom), officers, and board, which will include the listener and procedures person who responded to the original incident.
+The Safety Chair(s) will assemble a working group of 4-6 representatives, including the Listener and Procedures Person who responded to the original incident, as well as members of the safecom, concom, officers, and board.
 The group will then review the incident.
-This review is not intended to revisit the fundamental questions of what happened and whose version of events is more credible, because those determinations were already made based on first-hand observations at the time of the incident.
+This review is not intended to revisit the fundamental questions of what happened and whose version of events is more credible because those determinations were already made based on first-hand observations at the time of the incident.
 It is simply to assist the group in making their determination regarding long-term actions, if any.

 The group will:

-- Interview the responders and any other convention personnel who were involved in handling the original report.
+- Interview the responders and any other conference personnel who were involved in handling the original report.